prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 Community members are encouraged to suggest functionality for the API that would be of interest.
 The best way to submit such suggestions is by creating an "issue" (prefereably a wishlist item) on the GitHub repository [https://github.com/lintool/twitter-tools/issues](https://github.com/lintool/twitter-tools/issues).
 Organizers cannot promise that a given request will be integrated into the API, but it is hoped that the community can agree on crucial functionality.

 To gain access to the API, participants must obtain authentication credentials from NIST by sending email to ```microblog-request@nist.gov```.
 In your email, be sure to give the name of your team and your institutional affiliation.

-## Tweet Collection

-For TREC 2014, the track will use the same corpus collected for TREC 2013, with the possibility of supplementing this with additional (later) documents.
-The collection consists of approximately 240 million tweets (statuses), collected via the Twitter streaming API over a two-month period: 1 February, 2013 - 31 March, 2013 (inclusive).

-Note that there is no way to access the official collection except through the search API.
-The documentation cited above describes the representation of these tweets as exposed by the API.

 ### Real-Time Ad Hoc Search Task